 The University will cover the cost of emergency veterinary treatment provided by AHVEC, up to a total amount of $500.
 Costs above this amount will be the responsibility of the researcher or staff member presenting the animal for treatment.

-If you require AHVEC's assistance when the University Veterinarian is unavailable please inform her of the incident upon her return and ensure the Unexpected Adverse Event guidelines are followed.
+If you require AHVEC's assistance when the University Veterinarians are unavailable please inform them of the incident upon their return and ensure the Unexpected Adverse Event guidelines are followed.

 1300 302 912

 Weekends and public holidays: 24 hours

 Protecting animal welfare in the University Veterinarian's absence

 During periods when the University Veterinarian is not available to provide immediate oversight of animal welfare (for example, during sick leave), Responsible Investigators and Facility Managers are required to take all reasonable steps to attend promptly to any animals which show signs of poor welfare, illness or suffering.
 In some instances, this will require humane culling of the animal to prevent further suffering.